Red Light Camera Ticket Defense Attorney

 Visibility

-Sometimes, people run red lights because they did not and could not see them.
+Sometimes, people run red lights because they cannot see them.
 Here are some common situations when this might happen:

 No Warning Sign